hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 Note that, at times, secure variants of the aforementioned primitives may be required (e.g., securely importing/exporting the key).
-In these situations cryptographic mechanisms should be utilized to provide assurances related to the confidentiality (e.g., utilizing symmetric/asymmetric encryption mechanisms) and/or integrity/authenticity (e.g., utilizing digital signatures, hash functions, and keyed message authentication codes) of the associated operations.
+In these situations cryptographic mechanisms should be utilized to provide assurances related to the confidentiality (e.g., utilizing symmetric or asymmetric encryption mechanisms) and/or integrity/authenticity (e.g., utilizing digital signatures, hash functions, and keyed message authentication codes) of the associated operations.

 # Operational Considerations

+## Assessing Operational Costs

-An important aspect of the evaluation of various HBS state and backup management options is to consider the operational costs associated with the option(s) being evaluated.
-In the past, a traditional trust infrastructure solution could utilize straightforward archival procedures to make copies of the keys, which could then be distributed geographically to ensure their availability and deliver a sufficiently resilient solution, all the while enforcing whatever security protocols and procedures were required.
+An important aspect of the evaluation of various HBS state and backup management options is to consider the operational costs associated with the options being evaluated.

+In the past, a conventional trust infrastructure solution could utilize straightforward archival procedures to make copies of the keys, which may then be distributed geographically to ensure their availability and deliver a sufficiently resilient solution, all the while enforcing whatever security protocols and procedures were required.
 Unfortunately, Stateful HBS introduce an additional constraint in that they need to ensure the state is never re-used.
-Hence, archival procedures used for traditional trust infrastructures have to be amended/redesigned to be used as viable options.
+Hence, archival procedures used for conventional trust infrastructures have to be amended (including redesigned) to be used as viable options.

+## Ensuring Long-lived Resilient Solutions

 One of the most problematic aspects of providing a long-lived resilient solution is simply managing the physical media on which the keys/state are stored externally (i.e., outside of the signing device) throughout the course of their lifetime.

 Physical media/devices degrade over time, and the more complex the media/device, the more likely it is to fail at some point in time (e.g., data stored on a CD vs. data stored on a USB drive vs. data stored in a Hardware Security Module).
-Combine that fact with the long lifetimes associated with Stateful HBS keys (e.g., 10-20+ years) and the difficulties associated with transferring keys between devices, and one finds them self with a perplexing set of challenges that needs to be accounted for in any state selection process of a proper state and backup management solution.
+Combine that with the long lifetimes associated with Stateful HBS keys (e.g., 10-20+ years) and the difficulties associated with transferring keys between devices, and one finds them self with a perplexing set of challenges that needs to be accounted for in any state selection process of a proper state and backup management solution.

-Compounding these complexities is the fact any resilient state management system should also provide some means to verify the integrity of these long-lived backups to ensure they will be valid when they are required, and to ensure the operators know how to execute the necessary recovery procedure(s).
+Compounding these complexities is that any resilient state management system should also provide some means to verify the integrity of these long-lived backups to ensure they will be valid when they are required, and to ensure the operators know how to execute the necessary recovery procedures.

+## Training and Skills

-Similarly, many of the prescribed state management options require a high degree of operator involvement which means one should consider the costs associated with training the operator element to ensure processes and procedures are adhered to and failures caught early and corrected before a catastrophic loss of security can occur (e.g., accidentally instantiating multiple instances of a Stateful HBS key/state).
-Note that training is not a fixed one-time cost either as long lifetimes will necessitate succession planning amongst the operator element, and training of each successive generation of participants.
+Many of the prescribed state management options require a high degree of operator involvement which means one should consider the costs associated with training the operator element.
+This is needed to ensure processes and procedures are adhered to and failures caught early and corrected before a catastrophic loss of security can occur (e.g., accidentally instantiating multiple instances of a Stateful HBS key/state).

+Note that training is not a
+fixed one-time cost either as long lifetimes will necessitate succession planning amongst the operator element, and training of each successive generation of participants.
 Mechanisms also should be put in place to mitigate the ever-present insider threat via mechanisms such as M-of-N controls, ensuring least-privileges amongst participants, and enforcing a segregation of duties to ensure multiple parties are required to collude to undermine a solution's security.
-Note that the segregation of duties must persist across successive generations to ensure participants do not acquire multiple roles over time, thereby undermining the intended segregation.
+The segregation of duties must persist across successive generations to ensure participants do not acquire multiple roles over time, thereby undermining the intended segregation.

+## Configurable Warning Thresholds

 In addition to the state management, implementers may consider implementing mechanisms to prevent abrupt signature exhaustion.

+Implementations may
-Implementations may consider providing a configurable warning threshold, M, which is triggered when M signatures remain.
+consider providing a configurable warning threshold, M, which is triggered when M signatures remain.
 When the number of available signatures reaches this threshold, the system should return a 'signatures nearing exhaustion' warning.
 This warning condition should require explicit acknowledgment from the user through a mechanism that cannot be trivially skipped.

+## Selection of Appropriate Parameter Set

 Another important consideration in deploying Stateful HBS is the selection of an appropriate parameter set.

 Given the flexibility of these schemes — such as adjustable tree heights or Winternitz parameters — there exists a large variety of possible configurations.
 The availability of these different configurations offers many trade-offs between signature